 Minerva funds basic research in the social sciences, with an inherently open time horizon, so its most important impacts are expected to come in the years ahead.
 Still, many of the insights can and have been applied to inform policy for today's defense priorities as well.
 Minerva scholars have briefed valuable, warfighter-relevant insights to senior officials such as the Chairman of the Joint Chiefs of Staff, decision makers in the defense policy community, and on the ground to our combatant commands.

-The Minerva program seeks recommendations from DoD and USG national security policy and operational communities for topical directions of future research supported by this university-based, social science basic research program.
+Each spring the Minerva program seeks recommendations from DoD and USG national security policy and operational communities for topical directions of future research supported by this university-based, social science basic research program.

 We would appreciate your recommendations for: